Mobile Strategy

 Field Service vs standard mobile

 Field Service Mobile is a separate app from the Salesforce Mobile App.
-It is purpose-built for field technicians and has significantly better offline capabilities than Briefcase.
-If the scenario involves field workers, always consider Field Service Mobile rather than trying to build offline into the standard mobile app.
+It is purpose-built for field technicians and has far better offline capabilities than Briefcase.
+If the scenario involves field workers, reach for Field Service Mobile rather than trying to build offline into the standard mobile app.

 Push Notifications